xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 After a short break, In Her Palms played next.
 Sharing the same lineup as Could Be Stars, our first live show featured a mix of newly-written songs and material carried over from Gatecrash and Could Be Stars.
 <br>
 <br>
-I was nervous at the start of the set, but as we kept playing the tension eased and the performance found its footing.
-After we played, we all agreed we were happy with our band's live debut!
+I was nervous at the start of the set, but as we kept playing the tension eased and our performance found its footing.

 ![ihop](/images/ihop2401261.png)